rzavala1989/MYUZIK-Capstone/README.md

 Please be aware that this app pulls data only from Musixmatch and SeatGeek.
 If an event isn't present on SeatGeek, perhaps because it is a concert free of change, it will not appear in the app, as it only displays event which have tickets for sale.

 <h3>For Developers</h3>
-Developed using plain HTML, CSS and JavaScript.
+Developed using plain HTML, CSS, jQuery and JavaScript.
 This app uses one or more APIs from the following services: <br>
 <ul>
 <li>Musixmatch: for track lookup and metadata.</li>
 <li>SeatGeek: for info on upcoming live performances.</li>